5 Ways to Thicken Soup to Achieve the Perfect Consistency

-A rich, thick soup is a delight any time of year, but really hits the spot during the cooler months.
+A rich, hearty bowl of soup is a delight any time of year, but really hits the spot during the cooler months.
 A few pantry ingredients such as flour or cornstarch serve as excellent thickening agents to achieve the correct texture and consistency of soup.
 Sometimes you might come across terms such as roux or buerre manié, but these foreign-sounding ways to thicken soup shouldn't scare you away—they're actually easy to accomplish and use common pantry ingredients!
 Here are some tips on the thickening techniques you may run across as you search for soup recipes, plus a few different food thickeners you can use.

-A roux (ROO) is a mixture of flour and fat -- such as cooking oil, butter, or chicken fat -- that is cooked, then used to thicken sauces, gravies, or soups.
-A common roux recipe calls for equal amounts of butter and flour, cooked in a saucepan over medium heat until the flour is absorbed by the melted butter.
+A roux (ROO) is a mixture of flour and fat—such as cooking oil, butter, or chicken fat—that is cooked, then used to thicken soup, sauce, or gravy.
+A common roux recipe calls for equal amounts of butter and flour cooked in a saucepan over medium heat until the flour is absorbed by the melted butter.
 A roux may be cooked longer to develop a darker color (as is used in Cajun gumbos) and a nuttier flavor.
 For best results, stir the roux as it cooks.

 Vegetable soups can get a big boost in flavor and body by pureeing a portion of the cooked vegetables and adding them back into the soup.
-Use a food processor for best results, and include some of the soup liquid to help the process along.
-Cooked rice can also be pureed in this way to add to soup.
+Use a food processor for best results, and include some of the soup liquid to help the pureeing process along.
+Cooked rice can also be pureed and added to the pot as a soup thickener.

 Pronounced BURR mahn-YAY, this paste is made by kneading together equal portions of flour and softened butter.
-Beurre manie can be added to hot soups, a little at a time, to thicken them.
-Though similar to a roux, beurre manie is not cooked.
-Add it a little at time to control the amount of thickening desired.
+Beurre manié can be added to hot soups, a little at a time, to make them creamier.
+Though similar to a roux, beurre manié is not cooked.
+Add this thickening agent a little at a time until you reach your desired consistency.